kratos-ai/Kratos/attribute1/README.md

 ```

 ## Predict via trained model
-* Note: you may download the weights from Zack\\Attributes CNN Model\\models and simply use it
+* Note: you may download the weights from /models/ and simply use it
 * Open Agent.py and change the dir_models and image_path variables appropriately
 ```
 	python Agent.py